 Uterine Sarcoma: Diagnosis

 If your healthcare provider thinks you might have uterine cancer, you will need certain exams and tests to be sure.
 Diagnosing uterine sarcoma starts with your healthcare provider asking you questions.
-Your doctor will ask you about your health history, your symptoms, risk factors, and family history of disease.
+He or she will ask you about your health history, your symptoms, risk factors, and family history of disease.
 Your healthcare provider will also give you a physical exam.

 What tests and exams might I need?